Email Marketing for Coaches: The Complete 2026 Guide (With AI Templates)

 4

-A potential client sees your Instagram post about overcoming imposter syndrome.
-They click the link in your bio, land on your opt-in page, and download your "Imposter Syndrome Toolkit."
-Over the next two weeks, they receive six emails that help them implement the toolkit, share your coaching philosophy, and invite them to a free discovery call.
-Even if they do not book immediately, your weekly newsletter keeps delivering value until they are ready.
-Three months later, they reply to your email: "I think I am finally ready to work together."
+Someone sees your Instagram post about imposter syndrome.
+They tap the link in your bio, land on your opt-in page, and download your “Imposter Syndrome Toolkit.”
+Over the next two weeks they get six emails that help them use it, show them how you think, and invite them to a discovery call.
+They don’t book.
+Your weekly email keeps showing up anyway.
+Three months later they reply: “I think I’m finally ready to work together.”

 1